-- WordPress—the core of this site is built on WordPress, an open source (GNU-GPL) blogging and content management system.
+- WordPress—the core of this site is built on WordPress, an open source (GNU-GPL 2.0) blogging and content management system.

-- This site makes use, to varying degrees, of the following WordPress plugins (some of which with modification).
-As derivative works of WordPress, these plugins are also licensed under the GNU-GPL (excluding the custom Off on a Tangent plugin, which is for private use and is not distributed).
+- This site makes use, to varying degrees, of the following WordPress plugins.
+These plugins are also licensed under the GNU-GPL 2.0 (except for the Off on a Tangent plugin, which is for private use on this site alone and is not distributed).

-- Akismet—Used by millions, Akismet is quite possibly the best way in the world to protect your blog from comment and trackback spam.
-It keeps your site protected from spam even while you sleep.
-To get started: 1) Click the “Activate” link to the left of this description, 2) Sign up for an Akismet API key, and 3) Go to your Akismet configuration page, and save your API key.
+- Akismet—Used by millions, Akismet is quite possibly the best way in the world to protect your blog from spam.
+It keeps your site protected even while you sleep.
+To get started: 1) Click the “Activate” link to the left of this description, 2) Sign up for an Akismet plan to get an API key, and 3) Go to your Akismet configuration page, and save your API key.
 By Automattic

 - Mail From—Change the default address that WordPress sends it’s email from.
 By Andrew Hamilton

-- Off on a Tangent—Supporting code for Off on a Tangent, independent of the theme.
+- Off on a Tangent—Supporting code for Off on a Tangent.
 By Scott Bradford

 - WP-PluginsUsed—Display WordPress plugins that you currently have (both active and inactive) onto a post/page.
 By Lester 'GaMerZ' Chan

 - WP Render Blogroll Links—Outputs your Blogroll links to a Page or Post.
 Add [wp-blogroll] to a Page or Post and all your Wordpress links/Blogrolls will be rendered.
 This extremely simple plug-in enables you to create your own Links page without having to write a custom template.The output can easily be styled with CSS.
 Each category with its links is encapsulated in a DIV with a classname called “linkcat”.
 All the links are attributed with the class “brlink”.
 By Tanin Ehrami